-- All students, parents/carers and staff know where to go and who to speak to if bullying occurs - All reports of bullying, whether by a victim or a witness, a student or a parent/carer are treated seriously, responded to promptly and are acted upon in accordance with Academy procedures - All reports of bullying are logged centrally - Student and staff awareness of issues relating to bullying are constantly reinforced via the curriculum and other opportunities such as assemblies - Staff provide good role-models for students in their everyday work with colleagues and students. - Other adults, such as the police and outside agencies, are informed and utilised where necessary.
+- All students, parents/carers and staff know where to go and who to speak to if bullying occurs, usually the form tutor or Head of Year, but this can be any member of staff. - All reports of bullying, whether by a victim or a witness, a student or a parent/carer are treated seriously, responded to promptly and are acted upon in accordance with Academy procedures - All reports of bullying are logged centrally in Edulink - Student and staff awareness of issues relating to bullying are constantly reinforced via the curriculum and other opportunities such as assemblies - Staff provide good role-models for students in their everyday work with colleagues and students. - Other adults, such as the police and outside agencies, are informed and utilised where necessary.